Adytum Siii 1974

 Untitled 1975

 Lithograph with extensive additions by hand, 486 x 686mm (sheet).
 Signed and dated 12.3.75 in pencil, unique.
 Very good condition, framed to conservation standards, edges showing in a white ‘St Ives’ box frame.
-The lithographic base of this image (black, blue and orange) is a tribute to Roger Hilton, who died just three weeks before this date, and the extra colour in acrylic highlights the effervescent friendship Terry shared with him.
+The lithographic base of this image (black, blue and orange) is a tribute to Roger Hilton, who died just three weeks before the inscribed date, and the extra colour in acrylic highlights the effervescent friendship Terry shared with him.
 The image derives from a spontaneous line Terry drew the previous year, while copying out verse IV of T S Elliot’s poem Burnt Norton, Ref.
 Kemp 73 Literature: Terry Frost by David Lewis p.120

 Double Quay 1952